frodes13/freefly-object-tracker/README.md

 # Tracking Object in Live Capture with Movi Cinema Robot
 ### FF Object Tracker

 Apply Vision algorithms to track an object from live capture and have Movi keep it centered in frame using its gimbal.
+[See it in action.](https://vimeo.com/319092583/3d6ee56feb)

 For exclusive use in Freefly Project Challenge.